 Days 5-8– If you put your tag on a middle aged deer, between 2 1/2 – 3 1/2 years old; this is prime butchering time.

 Days 9-13– If you tagged a older deer, then consider letting it hang.
 The longer your older deer hangs, the better it is for the meat.

 If you let your deer hang past 2 weeks your run the risk of spoilage and complete loss of the meat.

 Proper planning with butchering a deer can make all the difference when the time comes to cook the venison.
 The better the aging of the deer meat the tastier your meal.

+Need Venison Cooking Ideas?
 Check This Out: